-- 4. OPC should be permitted to file supplemental testimony by March 18, 2005, related to the new matters raised in FPL's amended petition and supplemental direct testimony and to update its testimony to address FPL's updated estimate - 5.
-Other intervenors should be permitted to file testimony by March 18, 2005, for the limited purpose of addressing the new matters raised in FPL's amended petition and supplemental direct testimony. - 6.
-Staff should be permitted to file supplemental testimony by March 18, 2005, related to the new matters raised in FPL's amended petition and supplemental direct testimony and to update its testimony to address FPL's updated estimate. - 7.
-Any FPL testimony offered to rebut the previously filed testimony of OPC and Staff should be filed by March 8, 2005, as set forth in the Order Establishing Procedure.
-FPL should be permitted to file supplemental rebuttal testimony by March 28, 2005, in response to any supplemental testimony filed by OPC or Staff (as permitted by items 4 and 6, above) or any testimony filed by other intervenors (as permitted by item 5, above). - 8.
-Prehearing Statements should be filed by all parties by March 28, 2005.
+- 4. OPC shall be permitted to file supplemental testimony by March 18, 2005, related to the new matters raised in FPL's amended petition and supplemental direct testimony and to update its testimony to address FPL's updated estimate. - 5.
+Other intervenors shall be permitted to file testimony by March 18, 2005, for the limited purpose of addressing the new matters raised in FPL's amended petition and supplemental direct testimony. - 6.
+Staff shall be permitted to file supplemental testimony by March 18, 2005, related to the new matters raised in FPL's amended petition and supplemental direct testimony and to update its testimony to address FPL's updated estimate. - 7.
+Any FPL testimony offered to rebut the previously filed testimony of OPC and Staff shall be filed by March 8, 2005, as set forth in the Order Establishing Procedure.
+FPL shall be permitted to file supplemental rebuttal testimony by March 28, 2005, in response to any supplemental testimony filed by OPC or Staff (as permitted by items 4 and 6, above) or any testimony filed by other intervenors (as permitted by item 5, above). - 8.
+Prehearing Statements shall be filed by all parties by March 28, 2005.

-Although FPL has indicated that OPC has conducted no discovery to date concerning the particulars of FPL's amended petition and supplemental testimony, OPC would be able to conduct such discovery under the above terms with the knowledge that it will be permitted the opportunity to supplement its testimony.
-Given the opportunity for OPC to have conducted discovery since the filing of FPL's amended petition and supplemental testimony and given FPL's efforts to date to provide updated responses to prior discovery, staff believes that the above procedures will provide OPC a reasonable opportunity to conduct discovery related to the substance of FPL's amended petition and supplemental direct testimony and to amend its testimony as it deems necessary.
+Although FPL has indicated that OPC has conducted no discovery to date concerning the particulars of FPL's amended petition and supplemental testimony, OPC will be able to conduct such discovery under the above terms with the knowledge that it will be permitted the opportunity to supplement its testimony.
+Given the opportunity for OPC to have conducted discovery since the filing of FPL's amended petition and supplemental testimony and given FPL's efforts to date to provide updated responses to prior discovery, we find that the above procedures will provide OPC a reasonable opportunity to conduct discovery related to the substance of FPL's amended petition and supplemental direct testimony and to amend its testimony as it deems necessary.
 As FPL asserts, the bulk of OPC's case appears to be based on arguments that certain types of costs should not be charged to the storm reserve and that the stipulation resolving FPL's last rate proceeding precludes FPL from recovering any amounts unless FPL's return on equity has fallen below ten percent.
 It appears, therefore, that the primary effect of FPL's amended petition on OPC's case is to change the amount of money in the categories that OPC believes should not be charged to the storm reserve.
-Thus, while staff believes that the opportunity to conduct additional discovery is merited, staff does not believe that an additional three months of discovery is necessary.
+Thus, while we believe that the opportunity to conduct additional discovery is merited, we do not believe that an additional three months of discovery is necessary.

 As a result of FPL's agreement to limit recovery of storm restoration costs through the proposed surcharge to the amount of its updated estimate of its storm reserve deficit, the basis for OPC's motion to hold this proceeding in abeyance no longer exists.
+Based on our discussions with the parties at our March 1, 2005, Agenda Conference, it is our understanding that if storm restoration costs beyond the updated estimate are identified, FPL will not seek recovery of such costs through the proposed surcharge or in any other cost recovery proceeding.

-Based on the foregoing, staff recommends that the Commission grant FPL's motion for leave to file an amended petition and supplemental direct testimony, and deny OPC's motion to hold this proceeding in abeyance or, alternatively, to reschedule the hearing.
-Further, staff recommends that the procedural terms set forth above should be adopted.
+Based on the foregoing, we grant FPL's motion for leave to file an amended petition and supplemental direct testimony and deny OPC's motion to hold this proceeding in abeyance or, alternatively, to reschedule the hearing.
+Further, we revise the Order Establishing Procedure by adopting the procedural terms set forth above.